shengwu1026/netlogo-trustmodel-ui/README.md

 # UI Repository of Netlogo Trustmodel

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project is a React application of NetLogo Trustmodel.

-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+**Run:**
+* npm install
+* npm run start

+Note: Please use node version 6.9.4.